WICG/import-maps/README.md

 import "w";
 ```

-will resolve the URLs `import:./x`, `import:../y`, `import:/z`, and `import:w`, using the module import map where applicable.
-This means module import maps have complete control over specifier resolution—both "bare" and "URL-like".
+will resolve the URLs `import:./x`, `import:../y`, `import:/z`, and `import:w`, using the import map where applicable.
+This means import maps have complete control over specifier resolution—both "bare" and "URL-like".

 In other words, `import` statements and `import()` expressions are now much more like every other part of the platform that loads resources, e.g. `fetch()` or `<script src="">`: they operate on URLs.
 The only difference is that, for convenience, you omit the leading `import:`.

 _What happens if you do `import "import:x"`?
 To be determined.
 We could make it fail, or make it recurse._

-We explain the features of the module import map via a series of examples.
+We explain the features of the import map via a series of examples.

 ### Bare specifier examples